What is ALT?

 The ALT annual conference, ALT-C, is the UK's main conference for learning technologists and one of the largest conferences of its kind.
 It is held over three days every September, providing a valuable and practical forum for practitioners, researchers, managers and policy-makers from education and industry to solve problems, explore, reflect, influence and learn.

-The 24th Annual Conference of the Association for Learning Technology, takes place from the 5th to the 7th of September 2017, at the University of Liverpool.
-The conference will chart the development of Learning Technology from isolated islands of ‘innovation’ to becoming the new norm – and the challenges this entails for staff and learners alike.
+The 25th Annual Conference of the Association for Learning Technology, takes place from the 11th to the 13th of September 2018, at the University of Manchester.

 More information about the conference can be found here: https://www.alt.ac.uk/altc